 When it comes to songwriting, one of the most important concepts to understand is how to create a catchy hook.
-There's plenty of ways to create a song's hook, but a few key elements every songwriting should keep in mind in order to create song hooks with catchy rhythm, melody, and phrasing.
+There's plenty of ways to create a song's hook, but a few key elements every songwriter should keep in mind in order to create song hooks are catchy rhythm, melody, and phrasing.

-Below, we'll dive into what a song's hook really is and teach you hot to incorporate a killer hook into your future songs.
+Below, we'll dive into what a song's hook really is and teach you how to incorporate a killer hook into your future songs.
 Let's dive into it!

 What Is a Hook In a Song?